tommac08/docsv2/sources/index.md

 Shippable is comprised of two products that enable you to ship code faster:

 **Shippable CI/CD:** Shippable CI/CD is our Continuous Integration and Deployment Platform.
-It uses **Build Minions**, which are docker based containers to run your workloads.
-After building and testing your code, you can push your docker image to Docker Hub, Google Container Registry, or any other private registry.
+It uses **Build Minions**, which are Docker based containers to run your workloads.
+After building and testing your code, you can push your Docker image to Docker Hub, Google Container Registry, or any other private registry.

 Go to [Shippable CI/CD overview](ci_overview.md) to learn more.